Copyright © Ace Tattoo & Piercing. All rights reserved.

 Sterile Saline Solution

-Sterile saline solutions/sterile wound wash sprays are a convenient cleaning option.
+Sterile saline solutions/sterile wound wash sprays are a convenient cleaning option, and the recommended.
 (The saline specifically formulated for wound care not contacts or ears/nasal.)

 ·To use, spray the solution thoroughly cleansing the piercing.
 Your jewelry does not need to be rotated and sterile saline solution does not need to be rinsed off.
 (Do not dip cotton balls or swabs in a saline solution and apply it to the skin; you must irrigate the piercing to clean it effectively.)